image optimization featured image

 Bottom Line

-Optimize your images to reduce file size and increase the speed of your site.
-Use tools like Squoosh and Photoshop to optimize your files while retaining plenty of image quality. ?
+Optimize your images to reduce file sizes and speed up your site.
+Use tools like our Image Optimizer, Squoosh, and Photoshop to optimize your files while retaining plenty of image quality.

 Taylor Brown